joeyagreco/leeger/README.md

 For guides on how to use this library, see the information under [Supported League Loaders](https://github.com/joeyagreco/leeger#supported-league-loaders) and in the [`example`](https://github.com/joeyagreco/leeger/tree/main/example) folder.

+## FAQ

+**Question:**
+How do I use this library to pull stats from my online fantasy league?

+**Answer:**

+1. Find your fantasy site [here](https://github.com/joeyagreco/leeger#supported-league-loaders) and ensure you have everything you need for the one you are using
+2. Follow the [example code snippets](https://github.com/joeyagreco/leeger/tree/main/example/league_loader) for your fantasy site

+___
+**Q:**
+Can I combine years from different fantasy sites into 1 League object?

+**A:**
+Yes, the League object supports addition (+) to combine multiple league objects.\
+An example of this can be found [here](https://github.com/joeyagreco/leeger/blob/main/example/league/leagueFeatures.py).
+___
+**Q:**
+Can I disable validation on my League object?

+**A:**
+Yes.
+While it is not recommended that you disable this, as validation ensures the stats are calculated properly, disabling validation can be done by passing `validate=False` into any method that takes a League object.

 ## Installation